Is Silicone Biodegradable? Does It Breakdown?

 Can you recycle silicone?

-Many people wonder if silicone plastic is recyclable and it turns out there are several ways to recycle silicone.
+Many people wonder if silicone plastic is recyclable and there are several ways to recycle it.
 You can start by contacting your municipal waste management services to see if they accept and recycle silicone products.

 Chucking our old silicone products in the bin and crossing our fingers can contaminate the waste stream and comes at a cost to the waste management plant.
 If they do not accept silicone, you can look for companies like Terracycle to recycle old silicone products at a cost.

-You also have the option of trying to recycle your worn silicone products at home by following these instructions
+You can also try to recycle your worn silicone products at home by following these instructions

 How bad is silicone for the environment?

-It is hard to say but silicone is arguably an eco-friendly option only in the context of the severe refuse problem that plagues our planet.
+It is hard to say, but silicone is arguably an eco-friendly option only because of the severe refuse problem that plagues our planet.

-In doing so, we help to reduce the load on our landfills and on our ecosystems.
-Ultimately though, silicone is not the most eco-friendly solution to our waste problem.
+In doing so, we help reduce the load on our landfills and ecosystems.
+Ultimately, silicone is not the most eco-friendly solution to our waste problem.

 What’s the best way to recycle silicone?

 Most of the silicone that is recycled is turned into industrial lubricant oil or lower-grade products.
 So the best way to recycle silicone seems to be whatever works best for you.
-As long as you are certain that it will be recycled properly, commit to whatever is within your means.
+If you know it will be recycled properly, commit to whatever is within your means.

 Is silicone more eco-friendly than plastic?

-When compared to the commonly used plastics which are filling up our oceans, killing wildlife, and winding up in our food chain as well, silicone is definitely more eco-friendly than plastic.
+Compared to the commonly used plastics, which are filling up our oceans, killing wildlife, and winding up in our food chain, silicone is more eco-friendly than plastic.

 To start, silicone is a safe alternative to plastic since it doesn’t leach into food and drinks; it is safely reusable for far longer than other plastics because it is durable and non-toxic; it helps to divert waste to landfills (or ocean) by providing a reusable alternative, and is less likely to wind up as litter because it is reusable.